-Based on general migration information, it appears that the potential for adverse effects from hatchery-produced spring chinook salmon would be greatest with juvenile, listed spring and summer chinook salmon.
-As mentioned earlier, hatchery-produced juveniles are spatially separated from listed spring chinook salmon during early rearing.
-Perry and Bjornn (1992) documented that natural, chinook salmon fry movement in the upper Salmon river began in early March, peaked in late April, and early May, and then decreased into the early summer as the fish grew to parr size.
+Hatchery-produced smolts are spatially separated from listed species during early rearing so effects are likely to occur only in the migration corridor after release.
+Perry and Bjornn (1992) documented that natural, chinook salmon fry movement in the upper Salmon river began in early March, peaked in late April, and early May, and then decreased into the early summer as the fish grew to part size.
 Average mean length of spring chinook salmon fry ranged from 32.9 - 34.9 mm through late April in the upper Salmon River.
 Mean fry size increased to 39.8 mm by mid-June (Perry and Bjornn 1992).
 Assuming that hatchery-produced chinook salmon smolts could feed on prey up to 1/3 of their body length, natural fry would be in a size range to be potential prey.
 However, emigration from release sites generally occurs within a few days and the IDFG does not believe that hatchery-produced smolts would convert from a hatchery diet to a natural diet in such a short time (USFWS 1992, 1993).
+Buettner and Nelson (1990, 1991) reported travel times for freeze-branded hatchery-produced summer chinook salmon juveniles released in the South Fork Salmon River to their Snake River smolt trap.
+They reported migration times ranging from five to 18 miles per day (eight to 29 km per day).
+At these migration rates, hatchery-product smolts would quickly leave the South Fork Salmon River production area.
 Additionally, the IDFG is unaware of any literature that suggests that juvenile chinook salmon are piscivorous.